geodes-sms/gentleman/README.md

 ✔️ Support textual and tabular notations and multimedia content
 ✔️ Support multiple projections for a concept
 ✔️ Easy to switch the projections used against a model
 ✔️ Projections are defined with specialized UI elements
+✔️ Support graphical projectional editor using SVG
+✔️ SVG projection can be imported or created in the editor
+✔️ Support multiple layout and offer simulation

 **Gentleman IDE**: [Create concepts and projections](https://geodes-sms.github.io/gentleman/app/index.html)